 Write a paragraph about one of the Ten Books.

 Activity 2 – Classical Language Part to Whole

 Greek architecture is the flowering of geometry.
 R.W.
 Emerson

-The Classical Language of Architecture is a system of parts that relate together to create a unified whole.
+The **Classical Language of Architecture* is a system of parts that relate together to create a unified whole.
 Each part is in relationship to all of the other parts and each part is created in proportion to the other parts.
 These relationships, tested in Greek Temples, expanded upon by the Romans, were codified or refined in the Renaissance by architects and theoreticians.
-The parts of the classical language are the column (and its related parts); the beam or entablature (and its related parts) and the Cornice or ‘crown’ and its related parts.
-The beam and entablature system is a trabeated system of architecture or post and lintel.
+The parts of the classical language are the column and its related parts; the beam or entablature and its related parts, and the Cornice or ‘crown’ and its related parts.
+The beam and entablature system is a trabeated system of architecture or post and lintel structure system.
 A dividing stick was used to define the geometry of the small parts to the overall.
 The height of the column is based on its circumference at the base.
-The height of the entablature and its architrave, frieze and cornice are all based on dimunitions of the base module.
+The height of the entablature and its architrave, frieze, and cornice are all based on diminutions of the base module.
 As buildings moved from wood construction to stone, the Greeks created 3 orders- the Doric (from the Dorians), the Ionic (from Ionia) and the Corinthian (from Corinth).
 The Romans expanded the three orders to include the most basic, the Tuscan, and the most ornate, the Composite which incorporated both the volute of the Ionic with the acanthus leaves of the Corinthian.
 Greek columns are structural.
-Romans used free standing columns as well as ornamental embedded columns in and on the wall.
+Romans used free-standing columns as well as ornamental embedded columns in and on the wall.
 Look at NEXT.cc’s Column Journey.